maikama8/zarachfinance/README.md

 A comprehensive mobile phone financing system for retail stores in Nigeria, featuring device admin controls, payment enforcement, and an integrated admin panel with backend API.

+## ⚠️ License

+**PROPRIETARY SOFTWARE** - All rights reserved by Zarachtech

+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited without the prior written permission of Zarachtech.

+See [LICENSE](LICENSE) for full terms and conditions.

+For licensing inquiries, please contact: support@zarachtech.com

 ## Project Structure

 ```